-Note I did not say “do your email”—you only need to do a check.
+Note that I did not say “reply to your emails”—you only need to do a check.
 I know this is counter to many of the arguments about checking email and messages first thing in the morning, but the problem is if you do not do it, you will be distracted by worrying about what is in there.

 Put your mind at rest and deal with it before you start.
 Nine times out of ten there will be no emergencies.

 “The real troubles in your life are apt to be things that never crossed your worried mind; the kind that blindside you at 4 PM on some idle Tuesday” –Bas Luhrmann